LeoJuguet/report-internship2024/report.typ

 In a configuration file, the programmer defines how different domains coexist.
 When composing a domain, the system takes the first domain that can handle a given expression or statement.

-The @figure-mopsa-domains representation illustrates a simplified configuration.
+The @figure-mopsa-domains illustrates a simplified configuration.
 The red domains are defined specifically for Jasmin.
 The blue domains are defined by Mopsa for his universal language.
 Some domains only translate Jasmin statements into equivalent statements in the universal language offered by Mopsa, like the loop domain that translates Jasmin's while and